Pinpoint tests of microclimate control (cars from 08.2001)

 Yes

-FIND and REPAIR short circuit «mass» in the electrical circuit 31S-FA11 (black and yellow) between the A/C WOT relay and the PCM using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the short to ground in circuit 31S-FA11 (BK/YE) between A/C WOT relay and PCM using the Wiring Diagrams.
+CHECK for proper system operation.

 No